 We also need to support ourselves through this experience by finding coping skills that work for us.
 We all have things we use in this way, although not all of them will truly help us to heal.
 Some kinds of coping strategies are healthier and have a more positive effect on our lives.
-They usually do not just numb negative feelings but rather get us back in touch with positive emotions and assist us in finding peace with our experiences.
+They usually do not just numb negative feelings (although this can be important at times!) but rather get us back in touch with positive emotions and assist us in finding peace with our experiences.

 Other things may feel helpful in the moment, but have destructive consequences or make us feel worse in the end.
-Examples might include drugs and alcohol, eating too much or little, spending too much money, withdrawing from people we love, taking our feelings out on others, or staying busy and pretending to be fine when we're not.
+Examples might include drugs and alcohol, spending too much money, withdrawing from people we love, taking our feelings out on others, or staying busy and pretending to be fine when we're not.
 Even things that are healthy when done in a balanced way can become unhealthy when done too much or not enough.

-To cope with a difficult time we might find ourselves using whatever tools we have, whether healthy or not.
-Often the more negative ways we cope developed in childhood to help us get through things that were overwhelming or felt out of our control.
-They began for a reason and may not be easy to change.
-They may also feel like the only way to get through when things are at their worst.
-When we start to feel better it may become easier to choose healthier coping strategies.
+That said, we need ot try not to judge ourselves.
+To cope with a difficult time we might find ourselves using whatever tools we have, whether we think they are good for us long term or not.
+Often the ways we cope developed in childhood to help us get through things that were overwhelming or felt out of our control.
+They began for a reason and have probably helped us to survive.

-We can also choose to simply be more aware and make small shifts when and if we are able.
+If we feel like we are choosing ways of coping that are harmful in some way, we can also choose to simply be more aware and make small shifts when and if we are able.
 It can sometimes help to think of adding in more positive things rather than to stop doing the things we think are less healthy or helpful.
 In addition to our usual ways of dealing with things, we could also go for a walk, write in a journal, eat a good meal, breathe deeply, cry, have a bath, make art, listen to music, go outside, talk to someone or do anything else that might help us feel better in the moment as well as in the long run.